shellixyz/hd_fpv_video_tool/README.md

 ### Easiest way

 The easiest way is to use the AppImage provided in the [latest release](https://github.com/shellixyz/hd_fpv_video_tool/releases/latest).
 It includes all the necessary dependencies.
 It can be put anywhere on your filesystem, just make it executable and run it.
-The only disadvantage of this method is that since the AppImage file contains all the dependencies so it is fairly big.
+The only disadvantage of this method is that since the AppImage file contains all the dependencies it is fairly big.

-Note that the generated AppImage files have only been tested on Fedora and Ubuntu and that on you may still need to install `libfuse` v2 for it to work without using the `--appimage-extract` option.
+Note that the generated AppImage files have only been tested on Fedora and Ubuntu and that on some distros like Ubuntu you may still need to install `libfuse` v2 for it to work without using the `--appimage-extract` option.
 To install `libfuse` on Debian and derivatives like Ubuntu use this command: `sudo apt-get install -y libfuse2`.

 ### Building from source